Places you can stay

-Either way, here’s a list of 12 of the best places to see in Taiwan.
-You won’t go wrong if you add some of these must see attractions to your itinerary.
+Whichever way you choose to travel, you won’t go wrong if you add some of these must-see attractions to your itinerary.

 Stroll along the maze of dense alleys and what you will find might surprise you.
 It is the perfect spot to learn about the food and culture of the Taiwanese people.

-3. Shei-Pa National Park, Miaoli County
+3. Shei-Pa National Park

 Taiwan is known for its lush greenery, and the Shei-Pa National Park is a great place for anyone interested in seeing the natural side of the country.